chinamike65/hugo-tuolesi/content/book2/book2en.md

 This child has been hindered by the upper body of the Demon King for three years, and the child has been sick for three years.

-The owner of this family invited all the best doctors in the Tibetan area to come over to see his child, but it didn't work.
+The head of this family invited all the best doctors in the Tibetan area to come over to see his child, but it didn't work.

 Asking many eminent monks and great virtues to do things doesn't work either.